Nitrate in community water systems

 The chart above shows the percent of systems by annual maximum concentration.
 A system may have a number of different wells and treatment processes which result in entry points to the distribution system with different nitrate levels.
 In this case, the maximum value reflects the highest concentration in any single sample from any entry point, prior to any blending of water.
 The level of nitrate in blended water that ultimately reaches the consumer's tap may be lower because of dilution from other entry points with lower levels of nitrate.

 Note that the estimates of the number of people served by each system are rough calculations periodically updated by water system managers.

 What can be done about nitrate in drinking water?

 Nitrate is also a concern in private wells.
 The only way to know if a private well contains nitrate is to have it tested.
 Private well users are responsible for testing their well water for nitrate.
-MDH recommends private well users test their water every other year for nitrate, as nitrate levels fluctuate over time.
-Contact a Minnesota Department of Health (MDH) accredited laboratory to get a sample container and instructions on how to submit a sample.
-For more information about nitrate in well water, see Nitrate in Drinking Water.
-See also Water Testing for Nitrate from the Minnesota Department of Agriculture.
+MDH recommends private well users test their water every other year for nitrate, as nitrate levels can change over time.
+See Well Testing, Results, and Options for information about how to test your well water.
+For more information about nitrate in well water, see Nitrate in Well Water (PDF).

 Last updated November 2018.
 Updates are made when data become available; not all data are available annually.